Analyzing Linear DSGE models: the Method of Undetermined Markov States: The Method of Undetermined Markov States

 The main idea behind the method presented here is that one can break down the dynamics of the economy after a shock into a short and a medium run regime.
 In turn one can study them one by one.
 Then, for a given $q$, the actual equilibrium of this economy will be a time-varying linear combination of these two regimes.

 The fact that these Markov chains actually replicate the dynamics of the underlying linear DSGE model comes from focusing on the conditional expectation of each Markov chain.
-Effectively, this amounts to compute the ensemble average at each point in time for arbitrary many runs of each Markov chain.
-More specifically, the Markov chain structure will imply the following dynamics for these conditional expectations: \begin{prop}[Suitable Transition Matrix] Let $\pazocal{Y}_{i,t}$ denote a three-state Markov chain with initial distribution $[1,\ 0,\ 0 ]$ and state space $[y_{i,I},\ y_{i,M},\ 0 ]^\top$.
-Then, the following transition matrix:
+More specifically, the Markov chain structure will imply the following dynamics for these conditional expectations: \begin{prop} Let $\pazocal{Y}_{i,t}$ denote a three-state Markov chain with initial distribution $[1,\ 0,\ 0 ]$ and state space $[y_{i,I},\ y_{i,M},\ 0 ]^\top$.
+Then, the transition matrix $\mathcal{P}_b$ from Definition \ref{def:model_M_multi} implies that the conditional expectation of the Markov chain is given by: